 While Mario Kart Live: Home Circuit is hardly a substitute for Mario Kart 9, these new Mario Kart tracks might be a nice way to tide yourself over until it finally arrives.
 This new altered reality take on a Nintendo racing game takes the mechanics you know and love, and combines them with a real life remote controlled kart.

 You set up a course around a room of your choosing, connect everything through your Nintendo Switch, and off you go!
 Just be careful you pay attention where your going, as crashing a remote controlled car can damage it (unlike in Mario Kart 9).

 Toad in Mario Kart 9

 There are three certainties in life: death, taxes and that Toad in Mario Kart 9 will happen.
 Everyone’s favourite little mushroom head is a staple of the Mario games; and we for one couldn’t stomach the thought of him not appearing in the new Mario game.

 Toad in Mario Kart 9 is also almost guaranteed to be the fastest racer in the game.
 So if you are looking to get a head start on your friends be sure get up to speed on Toad’s unique style of racing.
 We recommend practicing in Mario Kart 8, which is probably the closest thing to a new Mario Kart game.

 Something wicked this way comes…

-While we are all waiting out for Mario Kart 9, it’s worth nothing there are still a bunch of other racing games to look forward.
-And if you are in the mood for something a little more visceral we’ve found just the thing to tide you over.
+While we are all waiting out for Mario Kart 9 release date 2022 it’s worth nothing there are still a bunch of other racing games to look forward to.
+And if you are in the mood for something a little more visceral we’ve found some mario cart images to tide you over.